Frequently Asked Questions

 Is there an age limit or maximum number of years experience?

-For the Clinical Scholars Program, there is neither a maximum age limit or number of years of clinical experience cap.
-The team member must possess at least five years of clinical experience and be currently clinically active or supervising clinical providers or trainees.
+For the Clinical Scholars Program, there is neither a maximum age limit nor a maximum number of years of clinical experience.
+Each team member must possess at least five years of clinical experience and be currently clinically active or supervising clinical providers or trainees.

 Can non-clinicians (for example a community health worker, lawyer, or law enforcement officer) be a member of the Clinical Scholars Program?

 Non-clinicians including other professionals and community members can contribute to a Clinical Scholars project.
 Funds available to the grantee under this program can be shared across clinician and non-clinician project participants.
 However, non-clinicians are not eligible to be included as team members on the application or participate in the Clinical Scholars leadership training.

-Team may receive up to $525k in grant funding.
-What can the grant funds be used toward?s
+Each team may receive up to $525k in grant funding.
+What can the grant funds be used toward?

 What is the time commitment?